Skip to content

 HelloWorld.py

-from acme.helpers import PluginManager
+from acme.runtime import PluginManager

 from acme.runtime.Logging import Logging as L